dotku/react-html-ai-tag/README.md

 This repo is for creating an AI based react HTML component

-> The following design is based on OpenAI models, we would see if we can adopt more AI models
+> The following design is based on OpenAI models and my robot devlopment experience.
+> This design is still under draft, we would see if we can adopt more AI models from different organizations.

 1. A simple content placement AI component